okeeffed/developer-notes/manual/Web/Web-Concepts.md

 Both preload and prefetched resources are stored in the HTTP cache.

 Most `preload` cases are doing so to preload web fonts.
+Other sites are using it to asynchronously load CSS files.